< Back to results

 • Taught across two campuses

-You will spend half of the program at UNSW’s Kensington Campus, where you will complete academic courses.
-The other half of the program, incorporating flying theory and flight training, is delivered at UNSW’s Flying Operations Unit (FOU), located at Bankstown Airport.
+You'll spend half of the program at UNSW’s Kensington Campus, where you'll complete academic courses.
+The other half of the program includes flying theory and flight training.
+Our flight training is held at UNSW’s Flying Operations Unit (FOU), located at Bankstown Airport.

 • Professional Pilot Program